Batchler History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Batchler have been found, including Batchelor, Bachelor, Bacheler, Batcheler, Batchellor and many more.

 Early Notables of the Batchler family (pre 1700)

 Notables of this surname at this time include: Daniel Bacheler, also spelt Bachiler, Batchiler or Batchelar, (1572-1619) who was an English lutenist and composer.
 He was born in Aston Clinton, Buckinghamshire and worked for...

 Another 33 words (2 lines of text) are included under the topic Early Batchler Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Batchler family to the New World and Oceana
+Migration of the Batchler family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become powerful new nations.
 Among early immigrants of the Batchler surname to cross the Atlantic and come to North America were: Henry Batchelor, a brewer, who settled in Ipswich, Massachusetts in 1636; William Batchelor settled in Charles Town in 1634; and became a Freeman in 1644..